UnionOfRAD/manual/en/getting-started/installation.md

 If everything worked as expected, you should now have the lithium core inside `my_app/libraries/lithium`.
 If you've downloaded the tarballs, make sure to unpack the core in the correct directory.

+## Getting the most recent revision (optional)

+The method described in the previous section will download the most recent tagged version of Lithium.
+In some cases, it may be desirable to update Lithium to the very latest available revision, which may not have been tagged yet.

+	cd libraries/lithium
+	git pull origin master

 ## Advanced Setup

 If you've got a system that's hosting many Lithium apps, sometimes it's beneficial to point a number of applications at the same set of core Lithium libraries.
 In this case, you'd want to place Lithium somewhere outside of your web server's document root.